 If this is your first introduction to VirtualBox, there are some excellent tutorials to help you get started.

-If you are loading Windows 95\98\ME from scratch, don’t forget that you must use fdisk to create partitions on the virtual drive and then format the drive before loading the OS.
-DOS 6.22 formats before it installs.
+Early Windows install disks were not boot disks.
+If you are loading Windows 95\98\ME from scratch, you must use the fdisk command from a running boot disk to create partitions on the virtual drive and then format the drive (typically Fat 16 for 95 and Fat 32 for 98\ME) (format c:) before loading the OS.
+DOS 6.22 automatically formats before it installs.

 Installing old operating systems in VB is a fun way to learn more about the history of operating systems and how they worked.